Design a bedroom in modern style with AI

 Photograph the room correctly.
 Shoot from the foot of the bed toward the headboard wall in landscape.
 Include both nightstands and windows if possible.

 Prompt the AI.
 Photograph from the foot of the bed with both nightstands visible.
-RoomFlip's Modern style will re-render the bed, headboard, nightstands, lighting, and textiles while keeping your room's dimensions, windows, and doors exactly where they are.
+Select Modern, then verify generated dimensions, windows, doors, and clearances against the real room.

 Common Mistakes to Avoid